The Problem With Saying That Free Will Is an Illusion

 Spinning circle illusions

 It makes sense to call these spinning circles "illusions".
 Why?
 Because we all know what an actual spinning object looks like, and we can tell that this picture isn't it.
-You could tap your face on the picture with no fear whatsoever - something, I suspect, you'd be reluctant to do with, say, a propeller or ceiling fan.
+You could tap your face on the picture with no fear at all - something, I suspect, you'd be reluctant to do with, say, a propeller or a ceiling fan.

 So if someone asserts that free will is an illusion, the very first question that needs to be answered is: "an illusion of what?"
 And that is, I think, a very tough question to answer - an impossible question to answer, I would argue, if you're an incompatibilist.